Bg

 This pattern lasted for months.
 Months!
 To make matters more challenging, naps were short and would only happen when I was holding him.
 Neither of us were getting quality sleep.
 I felt like an absolute zombie!

-Amber: At that point, I was unaware of the 4 month regression and brought my son to the doctor to rule out medical causes.
+Amber: At that point, I was unaware of the and brought my son to the doctor to rule out medical causes.
 My son was healthy and my pediatrician advised me to put my infant in bed at night, shut the door and come back 12 hours later no matter how much he screamed and cried.

 Although I was uncomfortable with the advice, I felt desperate and tried it that night.
 I lasted all of three minutes before I was in tears and ran in to “rescue” him.
-Although the advice was well-meaning (and may work for some families), I knew going cold turkey and using full-blown “cry it out” wasn’t right for my persistent baby who was still nursing several times a night.
+Although the advice was well-meaning (and may work for some families), I knew going cold turkey and using full-blown “” wasn’t right for my persistent baby who was still nursing several times a night.
 And it definitely wasn’t right for me.

 Amber: I began to learn everything about baby sleep that I could.
 The books made it sounds easy — if I could just put him down “drowsy but awake” before he became over-tired, all of my problems would be solved!
 Of course, it wasn’t so simple.
 Drowsy but awake = hours of crying.